back to the MAIN INDEX

 About St.Peter's Cantharus.

-The peacocks now on display in the courtyard by the pine-cone are copies; the original ones, which still shine as gold (as the old chronicle says), are kept indoors, in a gallery of the same museum.
+The peacocks now on display in the courtyard are copies; the original ones, which still shine as gold (as the old chronicle says), are kept indoors, in the Braccio Nuovo (new wing) of the Chiaramonti Museum (Vatican Museums).

 detail of the water holes